-Up first we have the Lake Matheson/Te Ara Kairaumati Walk which is a short walk located on the West Coast of the South Island.
+Up first, we have the Lake Matheson/Te Ara Kairaumati Walk, which is a short walk located on the West Coast of the South Island.
 This 2.6 km walk circles the edge of the lake and takes 1 hour and 30 minutes to complete.

 Hooker Valley Track

 The track is 10 km in length and takes roughly 3 hours to complete.
-The terrain is flat throughout so this is one of the easier day hikes in the country.
+The terrain is flat throughout, so this is one of the easier day hikes in the country.

-The track ends at the Hooker Lake which has many icebergs dotted throughout.
-Behind the lake stands Aoraki/Mount Cook which is New Zealand’s tallest mountain, the view from here is incredible.
+The track ends at Hooker Lake, which has many icebergs dotted throughout.
+Behind the lake stands Aoraki/Mount Cook, which is New Zealand’s tallest mountain.
+The view from here is incredible.

 The Heaphy Track is another member of the New Zealand Great Walks.
 This hike gives you the opportunity to venture deep into the untamed wilderness of Kahurangi National Park.

-Throughout the hike you will be treated to a wide range of nature and wildlife.
-The hike starts among vast beech forests, as the hike continues the forests are made up of tropical species such as nīkau palms.
-The final stretch of the hike takes you along the West Coast coastline with beaches and the sea by your side.
-Takahē and Kiwi, which are two of New Zealand’s vulnerable flightless birds, also live along the track so make sure you keep a lookout for them.
+Throughout the hike, you will be treated to a wide range of nature and wildlife.
+The hike starts among vast beech forests; as the hike continues, the forests are made up of tropical species such as nīkau palms.
+You can just do the beginning of this as a day walk (or half day really) up to Key Summit.

 This is yet another of New Zealand’s famous Great Walks and one of three set in Fiordland National Park.
 The 60 km loop track takes approximately 3-4 days to complete, similar to many of the other Great Walks.

-The hike starts along the shores of Lake Te Anau which is New Zealand’s second-largest lake.
+The hike starts along the shores of Lake Te Anau, which is New Zealand’s second-largest lake.
 The hike also finishes along a lakeside as well, this time next to Lake Manapouri.

 That wraps up this New Zealand hiking guide, the country is home to so many hiking trails and now you have all the information you need to conquer them all.

-It doesn’t matter where you are in New Zealand, you’re never too far from a top-quality hiking track.
+It doesn’t matter where you are in New Zealand; you’re never too far from a top-quality hiking track.
 So what are you waiting for?
 Get over here for some world-class hiking, I’ll see you out there.